What is Scout?

 Is Scout supported?

-Scout is made available AS-IS with no support.
+Scout is made available with community support.
 This is intended to be a self-service tool and includes several training videos and an installation guide.
 Please review those fully to get the most out of Scout.

 What if I find an issue or have feedback?